 And, one such place where you’ll find all 3 is the northern Italian city of Vicenza.
 Featuring architectural styles ranging from Renaissance to Palladian, you’ll marvel at the intricate detailing and overall magnitude of these attractions.

-For any visitors wanting to see the best architectural sights in Italy, heading to Rome or Florence is a safe bet.
-However, there are many other places — lesser known to the crowds — that deserve a look-in.
-Take the north-eastern city of Vicenza.
-A small, yet charming place in the region of Veneto, it’s home to some stunning and historical structures.
-It’s lesser known than neighbouring Venice, but what it lacks in reputation, it makes up for in architectural delights.
+If you want to see the best architectural sights in Italy, visiting Rome or Florence is a safe bet.
+However, there are many other places — and lesser known — that also deserve a look-in.

 Vicenza’s famous resident

-Probably the most popular Palladio creation is the Basilica Palladiana.
-It’s also right in the heart of the historic centre of Vicenza, where you’ll find some of the best pasticceria and bars.
+The Basilica Palladiana is probably the most popular Palladio creation.
+It’s in the heart of the historic center, where you’ll also find some of the best pasticceria and bars.